 Two express trains from Kerala rescheduled on 8.10.2024; check details

-CHENNAI: Two express trains that are operated from Kerala have been rescheduled to facilitate the replacement work of Bridge No 713 between Mannanur and Ottappalam in the Palakkad division.
+CHENNAI: Two express trains operated from Kerala have been rescheduled to facilitate traffic blocks for the renovation of Bridge No. 713 between Mannanur and Ottappalam in the Palakkad division.

-Train No 13352 Alappuzha – Dhanbad Express leaving Alappuzha at 6 am on October 8 will be rescheduled to leave Alappuzha at 8:45 am (late by 2 hours, 45 minutes).
+Train No 13352 Alappuzha – Dhanbad Express departing Alappuzha at 6 am on Oct 8 (tomorrow) will be rescheduled to leave Alappuzha at 8:45 am (late by 2 hours, 45 minutes).

-Train No 18190 Ernakulam – Tatanagar Express leaving Ernakulam at 7:15 am on on October 8 will be rescheduled to leave Ernakulam at 9:30 am (late by 2 hours, 15 minutess), a release issued by Southern Railway said
+Train No 18190 Ernakulam Junction – Tatanagar Express leaving Ernakulam at 7:15 am on Oct 8 will be rescheduled to leave at 9.30 am (late by 2 hours, 15 minutes), a release issued by Southern Railway said.

 Next Story